DINA-Web/guidelines/DINA-Web-Development-Guidelines.md

 For an overview of how a can be set up, see the [User management module](https://github.com/DINA-Web/accounts-docker/tree/development), which acts as a reference implementation. **TBD**

-**TODO: Add details**
+**TODO: Decide and add details**
 - How standardized should the build-run process be?
 - How to exactly set secrets/environment variables
 - Structure, what would be simplest to set up and debug?
+See some notes at https://github.com/DINA-Web/documentation/wiki/Docker-Practices
    1) Whole module dockerized in one repository
    1) Each service in separate repo, one repo for dockerizing everything?
    1) Each service in separate repo dockerized, one repo for docker-compose?
    1) Something else?
+   1) Development environment can be set locally, only releases dockerized?
    1) All are fine?
 - Using proxy-docker launched separately vs. include it in docker-compose vs. using third-party proxy image?
 - Using letsencrypt vs. self-signed certs vs. star-cert (for local builds)?